witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 - system settings
 - devices

 Docs: I was unable to find anything resembling 'documentation'.
-I just figured this out, but I'm sure some YouTube pros have guides to "Set up Ubuntu Unity Desktop", provided said pros don't hate the Unity desktop.
+I just figured this out, but you could check these seemingly-relevant docs: [Ubuntu Official Documentation - Ubuntu Desktop Guide](https://help.ubuntu.com/stable/ubuntu-help/).

 ### Clone a Project in Progress

 Let's keep it simple.
 This project will live in your home.

     $ cd ~
     $ git clone https://github.com/[github_username]/[repo_name].git